Vanrykel/BasementWaterControl/README.md

 ## About the project

-The basement is consistently flooded with groundwater.
+The basement was consistently flooded with groundwater.
 To address this issue, a hole has been made in the floor to collect the water, which is then pumped out using a submersible pump.
 However, due to the shallow depth of the hole, the pump's float switch cannot function effectively.
 To address this issue, an Arduino is used to detect when the hole in the floor is filled with water.
 Upon detection, the Arduino will activate a relay to power the submersible pump.
 The float switch of the pump will be fixed to ensure continuous operation.

 **Sequence of operation**